orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

 #### Equivalences
-- Can just move the terminal which holds the pointer to the boundary
-- Is equivalent ; Can A & B be found on the a line/ray/graph? - Or a particular one
-- Equivalence at continuation is parallel composition

--  A traversal = copy = compile = .... (compute?)

 - Induced ignorance/equivalence along arbitrary rays. = Equivalence

 - Context is defines what something looks like from a particular perspective: Or: "What it is"